daavelino/pwd-strength/README.md

 By "Memorized secrets" NIST means: _A Memorized Secret authenticator — commonly referred to as a password or, if numeric, a PIN — is a secret value intended to be chosen and memorized by the user._

-It is interesting to notice what follows from NIST's definition: _Memorized secrets need to be of sufficient complexity and secrecy that it would be impractical for an attacker to guess or otherwise discover the correct secret value.
+It is interesting to observe what follows in the NIST's definition: _Memorized secrets need to be of sufficient complexity and secrecy that it would be impractical for an attacker to guess or otherwise discover the correct secret value.
 A memorized secret is something you know._

 So, according to the definition, Memorized secrets need to be of **sufficient complexity** and secrecy that it would be impractical for an attacker to **guess** or otherwise **discover** the correct secret value.